9dots/9dots.io-pages/OiQXe4e.md

 **Above: An attachment for pushing the legos.**

 ## Explain - 15 minutes
-Students will learn about discuss programming and learn about simple and complex robotic behaviors.
+Students learn about programming and learn about simple and complex robotic behaviors.

-1. Discuss with students, _"Now that the robot has an attachment to push the lego, how will the robot know what to do?"_
+1. Discuss with students, _"Now that the robot has an attachment to push the lego, how does the robot know what to do?"_
 	- The robot needs to be programmed to accomplish the goal of getting through the maze.

 2. Check for understanding by asking, "_What does programming mean?_"